-Calculate the area of the circle.
+Calculate the area of the circle. (measurement and calculation level 2)

-Area of a circle is calculated as pi x radius squared.
+Area of a circle is calculated as pix radius squared.
 Remember, pi = 3.14 and radius is half of diameter.
-The answer is described in square units - cm, ft., etc.
+The answer is described in square units - cm2, ft.2, etc.